SciEcon/bitcoin_golden_litecoin_silver/README.md

 # Litecoin is Considered Silver to Bitcoin's Gold
 Paper:
-## Supplymentary resources, data, and code
+## Supplementary resources, data, and code

 ## Dataset on Harvard Dataverse